acodervic/javaSftpserver/README.md

 cd  javaSftpserver
  mvn assembly:attached -f "pom.xml"  #They will output all class files to the target folder
 ```
-you cant foud a jar.
+Will generate a jar in directory target

 ### native image